Haveli:

 The Shekhawati region in Northern Rajasthan is famous for its frescoes and painted haveli dating from the 19th and early 20th centuries.
 It was a real honour to take part in preserving cultural heritage in India.

-It’s a pity that I don’t have any photos of the ‘fine’ paintbrushes we used for intricate work, or the home made scaffolding to paint the ceiling.
-If you’ve been to India, you’ll know.
+It’s a pity that I don’t have any photos of the the ‘throw-together’ scaffolding we perched on to paint the ceiling (But if you’ve been to India, you’ll know!)

-None of this would have have happened had my sister and I had not endured the first of our many long train journeys throughout India.
+None of this would have have happened had my sister and I had not shared the first of our many long train journeys throughout India, with the family from the Shiv Shehawait Hotel.

-My art practice was heavily influenced at that time by India, fusing tradition with contemprary and accumilating in my first debut solo show at Casa on Brick Lane, East London.
-Following this, a bigger show at the Nehru Centre in Mayfair, upon invite from the High Commission of india.
+My art practice was heavily influenced by India at that time, fusing tradition with contemprary and accumilating in my first debut solo show at Casa on Brick Lane, London.
+Following this, a show at the Nehru Centre in Mayfair, upon invite from the High Commission of india.